zyme-xd/discordcaptcha/README.md

 That role should have send and view messages permissions for all other channels.

 ## Config File Explanation
+If you have trouble writing the config file, try [dccg](https://github.com/y21/dccg).
 > A key refers to the name of the property: `"key": "value"`

 ##### config#token